CDC study finds risk of heart issues after COVID-19 infection, 2nd vaccine dose - NewsBreak

 The report released April 1 paints the picture of ongoing risks and negative health outcomes that could spring up after a patient has gotten COVID-19.
 The report also touches on the potential risk of heart issues after receiving an mRNA vaccine for the coronavirus.
 The two mRNA vaccines currently available are from Pfizer and Moderna.

 The report said cardiac complications, “particularly myocarditis and pericarditis,” have been tied to COVID-19 infection and mRNA COVID-19 vaccination.
-Additionally, the study by the CDC found cases of multisystem inflammatory syndrome, which the health agency described as “a rare but serious complication of SARS-CoV-2 infection with frequent cardiac involvement.”Study: Pregnancy nearly doubles risks of breakthrough COVID-19
+Additionally, the study by the CDC found cases of multisystem inflammatory syndrome, which the health agency described as “a rare but serious complication of SARS-CoV-2 infection with frequent cardiac involvement.”Update: Man arrested, charged in Knox Street shootings

 Pericarditis is swelling of the thin tissue surrounding the heart while myocarditis is inflammation of the middle layer of the heart wall, according to Mayo Clinic .